 - Workplace readiness training to develop social skills and independent living; and

-- Instruction in self-advocacy, including peer mentoring.
+- Instruction in self-advocacy.

 Please visit the Workforce Innovation Technical Assistance Center (WINTAC) website for additional information.